SudoDotDog/Brontosaurus/docs/README.md

 make sh-portal DB="${host of your mongodb instance}" # development portal
 ```

-Also, to host the docker image for `Brontosaurus-Server` and `Brontosaurus-Portal` locally on your 80 port
+Also, to host the docker image for `Brontosaurus-Portal` locally on your 80 port

 ```sh
 make sh-80 DB="${host of your mongodb instance}"